 logo

-Augmented Reality and the Automobile industry – A pioneering Sector – Part 1
+Automobile industry and AR – A pioneering Sector – Part 1

 The automobile industry weighs heavily on global growth.
 Even if production has been impacted by the shortage of semi-conductors, and some areas such as Europe have suffered (-5.7% in 2021 vs. 2020), the total number of vehicles being produced, is still growing when compared to last year and in 2021 it represented more than 63 million vehicles produced in the world according to the l’ACEA.
 (The European Automobile manufacturers’ association.)